mcarton/rust-derivative/doc/Default.md

 # Custom bound

-The following does now work because `derive` adds a `T: Default` bound on the `impl Default for Foo<T>`:
+The following does not work because `derive` adds a `T: Default` bound on the `impl Default for Foo<T>`:

 ```rust